New Economy Web Guide 2013 Under Obama. Marcus P. Zillman. December 2012.

 AGRICOLA Includes over 3.5 million citations to journal articles, books, book chapters and other materials acquired by the National Agricultural Library and cooperating institutions.

-CAB Abstracts Citations with abstracts to the world literature on all aspects of agriculture including forestry and nutrition.
+CAB Direct Citations with abstracts to the world literature on all aspects of agriculture including forestry and nutrition.

 AGRIS (FAO) An international information system for the agricultural sciences and technology, AGRIS was created by the Food and Agriculture Organization of the United Nations (FAO) in 1974, to facilitate information exchange and to bring together world literature dealing with all aspects of agriculture.